mashalwaq/100-days-of-code/log.md

     -Use CSS Selectors to Style Elements Complete
     -Use a CSS Class to Style an Element Complete -Style Multiple Elements with a CSS Class
+-Change the Font Size of an Element Complete
+-Set the Font Family of an Element Complete

+Import a Google Font

 **Thoughts:** I'm pretty proud of myself to be very honest